katelloyd83/sound-fundamentals/modules/week-2/_posts/2002-12-01-reaper-tutorial.md

 In the mixer window, the gain adjustment looks like a physical fader (vertical slider).
 This fader allows you to specify _how much_ gain adjustment will be applied to all of the audio files within a track.

-> **{ NOTE: }** The gain fader does not specify the actual output level, instead, it specifies the amount of gain addition or reduction that will be applied to audio.
+> **{ NOTE: }** The gain fader does not specify the actual output level, instead, it specifies the amount of gain addition or attenuation that will be applied to the audio.

 If you notice, by default the slider is set to 0.00dB (dB stands for Decibels, which are a relative way of measuring sound level.
 We will learn more about this later in the semester.)
 In the TPC, this 0.00dB is represented with a line that is pointed to twelve o/clock.